userdw/RaspberryPi_3_Starter_Kit/07_Weather_Station/README.md

 ### In this project you will need:
 * Raspberry Pi 3 (1),
-* I/O Expansion Shield (1),
+* Raspberry Pi IO Expansion Shield (1),
 * MCP9700 Temperature Sensor (1),

 ### Assemble the modules following these steps:
-1. Plug the I/O Expansion Shield to the top of Raspberry Pi 3,
+1. Plug the Raspberry Pi IO Expansion Shield to the top of Raspberry Pi 3,
-2. Plug the MCP9700 Temperature Sensor to the header on the I/O Expansion Shield labelled **A0**,
+2. Plug the MCP9700 Temperature Sensor to the header on the Raspberry Pi IO Expansion Shield labelled **A0**,
 3. Run the [Weather_Station](/07_Weather_Station/Weather_Station) code in Raspberry Pi 3 using python.

 If there are no mistakes, system will start to measure the ambient temperature and display it to te screen.